A605 road: History and improvements

 East of the A1 the route approaching Peterborough has, in effect, become a local distributor as traffic for the A605 onward to Whittlesey/March etc. will use the parallel A1139 Peterborough Southern Bypass from Junction 17 on the A1(M).
 There are four new roundabouts between Alwalton and Orton.
 A diversion cuts a sharp corner between the third and fourth roundabouts.
 There is a limited access junction onto the A1260 Peterborough Western Bypass.
-The road passes under the East Coast Main Line and has a roundabout junction with the A15 immediately south of Peterborough city's Nene Bridge.
+The road passes under the East Coast Main Line and has a signalised junction with the A15 immediately south of Peterborough city's Nene Bridge.
 The road turns south and overlaps the A15 for a short way before originally diverging to the left and passing under the Peterborough Southern Bypass (the A1139) at Stanground.
 Finally, there is junction with the A1139 access road and the A605 turns east towards Whittlesey on what was once an old toll road.

 In December 2009 a Stanground Bypass (mostly dual carriageway), was opened on the eastern approaches to Peterborough.
 This actually lengthens the route of the A605, although those using the A605 and Peterborough Bypass towards Whittlesey will find it shorter.

 Around the year 2000 the severely damaged section from Thorpe Waterville to the Lilford roundabout was improved on line.
 This was the last section in Northamptonshire to be improved and had suffered badly from HGV with lorry ruts but the work was done on the cheap and the gridded gullies collapsed.
 The whole section was rebuilt with no gullies, crown drainage and soft verges in 2018.